 Of the emissions that we can not (yet) save, we have had our carbon footprint calculated by independent external experts.
 For this, we participate in certificated compensation programs

 .
-This means that we compensate our airline and car rentals by planting trees in the Netherlands and buying cooking stoves in Africa.
+This means that we compensate our airline and car rentals by planting trees in Myanmar and buying cooking stoves in Ghana.
 Thus, the knife intersects on two sides: COPD is expected to be the third death cause in Africa in 2025.
 Cooking on open wood fires indoors is an important cause.

 Therefore, if we have a choice, we choose the most environmentally friendly option.
 We also encourage our employees to choose green energy at home.
-One of our employees gives the good example by visiting doctors by bike instead of by car one day per week, while others travel by train or stopped eating meat at all.
+One of our employees gives a good example by visiting doctors by bike instead of by car one day per week, while others travel by train or stopped eating meat at all.

 But we're going to do more.
 In 2019 for example, we ask our partners to organize congresses CO2-neutral.
 That means Meat-Free-Mondays in courses.